-6.6.
+3.5.6.
 QUALITY ASSURANCE/QUALITY CONTROL

-CNMC's QAQC protocols for the 2017 drilling programme included the insertion of standard, duplicate and blank samples, with the samples sent to SGS (Malaysia) Sdn.
+CNMC's QAQC protocols for the 2018 drilling programme included the insertion of standard, duplicate and blank samples, with duplicate samples sent to SGS (Malaysia) Sdn.
 Bhd.
-Laboratory and inter-laboratory duplicate samples (of pulps) being submitted to ALS in Perth, Australia.
+Laboratory and interlaboratory duplicate samples (of pulps) being submitted to ALS in Perth, Australia.

-Field duplicate samples (337) were analysed by SGS (Malaysia) Sdn.
+Duplicate samples (320) were analysed by SGS (Malaysia) Sdn.
 Bhd.
-Laboratory and pulp samples (160) were analysed by the umpire laboratory, ALS Perth.
-For both sets of data, the original and duplicate results show a high correlation and no bias in the data sets.
+Laboratory.
+Of the duplicate samples 169 samples that were analysed by CNMC's on-site laboratory and SGS (Malaysia) Sdn.
+Bhd.
+Laboratory were also analysed by the umpire laboratory, ALS Perth.
+For all three sets of data, the original and duplicate results show a high correlation and no bias in the data sets.

-For the 2017 drilling programme, standard samples have been inserted at a rate of 10% and blank samples at a rate of 6%, which is well above the industry standard insertion rate.
-All but three blank samples returned below detection assay results and below detection values were 0.02, 0.05 and 0.06 g/t gold.
+For the 2018 drilling programme, standard samples have been inserted at a rate of 8% and blank samples at a rate of 10%, which is well above the industry standard insertion rate.
+Of the 176 standard samples, all but five of the results are within three standard deviations of the expected certified value and indicate acceptable precision of the assay data.
+All 22 of the 23 blank samples returned below detection assay results and one sample returned 0.05 g/t gold.
 This indicates good sample preparation with little sample contamination.